-NUS' 17 Schools and Faculties, as well as its 30 university-level research institutes and centres, focus on critical issues confronting Asia and the world.
+NUS' 17 Schools and Faculties, as well as its 30 university-level research institutes and centres, focus on critical and complex issues confronting Asia and the world.
 The University is also home to three of Singapore’s five Research Centres of Excellence (RCEs) — specialising in quantum technologies, cancer and mechanobiology -— and is a partner in a fourth RCE on environmental life sciences and engineering.
-Much of the research at NUS is integrated and multi-disciplinary in nature, with particular emphasis on themes such as integrative sustainability solutions for energy, water and the environment; ageing populations; biomedical sciences and translational medicine; global-Asian studies; finance and risk management; maritime; and, materials science.
-In early 2016, NUS launched the smart nation research cluster which focuses on bringing together experts from different disciplines to drive the development of new discoveries that will improve the way we do things today.
+Much of the research at NUS is integrated and multi-disciplinary in nature, with particular emphasis on themes such as energy, environmental and urban sustainability solutions; biomedical sciences and translational medicine; active ageing; materials science; and, finance and risk management.
+Our newest research cluster supports Singapore's Smart Nation initiative through its strategic capabilities in data sciences, optimisation research and cyber-security.

 The NUS Kent Ridge campus, which includes the National University Hospital, is located within Singapore’s main research district.
 Its neighbours include the Campus for Research Excellence and Technological Enterprise (CREATE) at NUS’ University Town, which brings together top researchers from around the world; the A*STAR research institutes at Biopolis and Fusionopolis; and a variety of public and private labs at the Science Parks.
 This proximity promotes collaboration and synergy between NUS and the wider R&D community, and creates a fertile environment for education, innovation and enterprise.

 NUS is internationally respected for its high-quality research.
 Research output continues to grow rapidly over the years.

 Papers published in internationally refereed journal

 Research collaborative agreements were signed

 External research grant awarded